oceanprotocol/docs/user-guides/asset-hosting/DBS.md

 Ready to dive into the world of decentralized storage with DBS?
 Let's get started:

 1. Wallet Check: First things first, let's make sure you've got some of that shiny polygon MATIC and WMATIC in your wallet.
 If you're coming up short, no worries!
-You can grab some WMATIC from places like Uniswap or Quickswap.
-Or, if you're feeling adventurous, go straight to the source and get it directly from the contract on Polygonscan.
+You can grab some WMATIC from places like [Uniswap](https://app.uniswap.org/) or [Quickswap](https://quickswap.exchange/).
+Or, alternatively, go straight to the source and get it directly from the [contract on Polygonscan](https://polygonscan.com/token/0x0d500B1d8E8eF31E21C99d1Db9A6444d3ADf1270#writeContract).

 2. Is you wallet ready?
-Let's head over to the DBS UI.
+Let's head over to the [DBS UI](https://dbs-ui-lib.vercel.app/?path=/docs/dbs-ui-library-dbsuploader--docs).

 3. Now, give that 'Connect Wallet' button a click.
 This is just so DBS knows which wallet we're working with.